Biography of Nagarjuna

 Praise to the Deepest Truth (Don-dam-par bstod-pa, Skt.
 Paramartha-stava),

 Praise to the Supramundane (Buddha) (‘ Jig-rten-las ‘das-par bstod-pa, Skt.
 Lokatita-stava).

 Included among Nagarjuna’s Collections of Didactic Explanations are:

-A Commentary on (the Two) Bodhichittas (Byang-chub sems-kyi ‘grel-ba, Skt.
-Bodhichittavivarana),
+A Commentary on (the Two) Bodhicittas (Byang-chub sems-kyi ‘grel-ba, Skt.
+Bodhicittavivarana),

 Anthology of Sutras (mDo kun-las btus-pa, Skt.
 Sutrasamuccaya),